H\"older regularity of the pressure for weak solutions of the 3D Euler equations in bounded domains: Introduction

-We will first give an imprecise version of the result that we will prove (the precise version is stated in section \ref{parametrisationsection}). \begin{theorem} Let $u \in C^{0, \alpha} (\Omega)$ be a velocity field on a open set $\Omega \subset \mathbb{R}^3$ with a $C^3$ boundary and let $\alpha \in (0,1)$.
-Moreover we assume that $u$ is divergence-free and that $(u \cdot n ) \lvert_{\partial \Omega} = 0$ as the boundary condition.
-Then by introducing a new weak formulation of the boundary condition \eqref{boundarycondition}, it holds that
+We will first give a rough descriptive version of the result that we will prove (the precise version is stated in section \ref{parametrisationsection} as Theorem \ref{pressureregularity}).
+Let us introduce $\widetilde{\phi} : [0, \infty) \rightarrow [0,1]$ to be a nonincreasing smooth $C^\infty$ function defined as follows (for some fixed $\delta > 0$)